projectinnovatenewark/csx2/projects/motion.md

 <!-- FIXME: Insert Image -->

-<div align=center><h2>Coding the Fam Cam</h2></div>
+<div align=center><h2>Coding the FamCam</h2></div>

-In this section, we will be creating the program that runs the Fam Cam.
+In this section, we will be creating the program that runs the FamCam.
 Although we will be using new peripherals such as the buzzer and motion sensor, using Python to code them will feel familiar as it is a similar process as the peripherals in workshop 3.

 1. In your *python-work* folder, create a new folder called *project-1*.
 In *project-1*, create a file named "fam_cam.py".